Krishna-Agarwal-2/spacex-clone/README.md

-# spacex-clone
+# SpaceX-clone
-a mildly functional clone of SpaceX
+ UI clone of SpaceX